Intero is observational, not diagnostic. Journal content is informational only and is not medical advice.

 Sleep is one of the most important inputs.

 Sleep duration and quality appear consistently in patterns associated with harder pelvic and urinary symptom days.
-Not because sleep is always the cause, but because the overnight period is when the body does most of its recovery, and when that window is cut short or disrupted, the next day tends to reflect it.
+Not because sleep explains everything, but because the overnight period is a meaningful part of the surrounding context, and when that window is cut short or disrupted, the next day often reflects it.

 Tracking sleep alongside symptoms is not about proving that sleep causes flares.
 It is about having the data to see whether shorter or more fragmented sleep tends to appear before harder stretches for you, specifically.
 The relationship varies between people.
 The only way to know whether it is a factor in your pattern is to have both in the record.